aws-samples/failure-analysis-assistant/README_en.md

    1. If the API resource name hasn't changed, it will be /slack/events, as shown in the example
 3. Next, click [Event Subscriptions] on the left menu, set [Enable Events] to turn on, then set [Reqeust URL] in the same way as [Interactivity]
 4. Open [Subscribe to bot events] on the same screen, click [Add Bot User Event] and add `message.channels`
-5. Additionally, add `channels:read` and `chat:write` in [Scopes] on the same screen (`channels:history` was automatically added when step 3 was performed, so we don't care here)
+5. Click [Save Changes]
-6. Once you've made it this far, a pop-up prompting you to reinstall will appear at the top of the screen, click on it and reinstall the Slack App on the target channel
+6. Once you've made it this far, a pop-up prompting you to reinstall will appear at the top of the screen, click on it and reinstall the Slack App on the target channel.
+Because you modified the permission of Slack App token in step 4.
-   1. If you haven't subscribed to the target channel yet, join it yourself.

 ### Testing